 The March 2013 release of gene predictions for the serotype A isolate Cryptococcus neoformans var. grubii H99 is based on a chromosome-based genome assembly provided by Dr. Fred Dietrich at the Duke Center for Genome Technology.
 Using RNA-seq from strand-specific and non-strand-specific libraries, we have updated the set of 6,962 predicted proteins in collaboration with Dr Guilhem Janbon at the Pasteur Institute.
 This work was supported by NIAID and by a grant from ANR (2010-BLAN-1620-01 program YeastIntrons) to GJ.
 A file mapping annotations between the current and previous versions may be downloaded here.

 Sequencing Cryptococcus neoformans Serotype A

 The Cryptococcus neoformans Serotype A sequencing project reflects a collaboration between the Fungal Genome Initiative at the Broad Institute and Fred Dietrich at the Duke Center for Genome Technology.
-The goal for the FGI is to release a high-quality genome assembly with 10X coverage for C. neoformans serotype A, strain H99.

 What is Cryptococcus neoformans?